Avanade/Beef/docs/Beef-Validation.md

 Rule | Description
 -|-
+`BetweenRule` | Provides a comparision validation between a specified from and to value.
 `CollectionRule` | Provides collection (`IEnumerable`) validation including `MinCount`, `MaxCount`, per item validation `CollectionRuleItem` and duplicate checking.
 `CommonRule` | Provides for integrating a common validation against a specified property.
 `ComparePropertyRule` | Provides a comparision validation against another property within the same entity; also confirms other property has no errors prior to comparison.